No one loves experiencing a terrifying nightmare, yet almost everyone has had one.

 Nightmares about falling were followed closely by dreams about being chased (more than 63 percent).
 Other distressing nightmares included death (roughly 55 percent), feeling lost (almost 54 percent), feeling trapped (52 percent), and being attacked (nearly 50 percent).

-Other significant divergences between men and women included nightmares about a loved one dying.
+Significant divergences between men and women included nightmares about a loved one dying.
 More specifically, nearly 61 percent of women dreamed about this unfortunate event, while roughly 39 percent of men have experienced the same.
 This may possibly have something to do with gender stereotypes and the expectation that women are the caregivers of the family.